13742X/app.garlip.com/README.md

     -   5 custom labels and values e.g. address of lawyers
     -   square logo url link
     -   show and hide copyright information
+-   **Proving:** Uploading a file will now confirm if it has been copyrighted previously and will link to a public certificate if available.

 ### Fixed
 -   Enhanced security using key rotation.